MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Move-SPEnterpriseSearchLinksDatabases.md

 ```

 ### -WhatIf
-**Below Content Applies To:**SharePoint Server 2013

-Shows what would happen if the cmdlet runs.
-The cmdlet is not run.

-**Below Content Applies To:**SharePoint Server 2016

 Displays a message that describes the effect of the command instead of executing the command.
-For more information, type the following command: get-help about_commonparameters
+For more information, type the following command: `get-help about_commonparameters`